melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 Also, _that_ was SSR: "Turning JSX into an HTML string is usually known as "Server-Side Rendering" (SSR)".
 After this we added some polish and turned it into a "real app" by adding routes, and refactoring into custom components.

-## Creating ~server~ async components
+## Async ~server~ components

 It's not server components yet, but the essense is starting to take shape and it was actually not a big deal to do.
 It's "just" making the utility that does the SSR, `renderJSXToHTML`, support async functions so we can have async custom components (functions) that can `await` data within their function bodies.
-Then instead of having an async router that fetched the page data and prop drilled that data down (sounds like pages router, no?), the teach the SSR util to await individual components.
+Then instead of having an async router that fetched the page data and prop drilled that data down (sounds like pages router), we teach the SSR util to await individual components.
 It simplidies the router a lot, and the data fetch is localised to component that needs it.

-## Avoiding full page refreshes

-Now we have a multipage application.
-On click we make a server request for the full page HTML.
+TL;DR make `renderJSXToHTML` async so custom components can be awaited.
+The current implementation is all-or-nothing, serially awaiting async components, but a more optimal solution can be implemented where async components are awaited in parallel, and/or sent to the client later.

+## Client side routing

+At this point we have an app that ships the full HTML payload for the entire page on navigation.
+How can we make this more efficient and only change what needs to be updated though?

+1. Add client-side JS to intercept navigations so we can refetch content manually without reloading the page:
+    - apply a click event listener to the global window object that intercepts links to internal routes only
+    - programmatically update browser history
+    - call a function
+2. Teach our server to serve JSX over the wire instead of HTML for subsequent navigations.
+3. Teach the client to apply JSX updates without destroying the whole DOM